openvinotoolkit/open_model_zoo/models/public/vehicle-reid-0001/vehicle-reid-0001.md

 ## Output

-The net outputs a vector decriptor, which can be compared with other descriptors using the [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity).
+The net outputs a vector descriptor, which can be compared with other descriptors using the [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity).

 ### Original Model